 In order to achieve the international Green Flag award your school must meet the following criteria.

-Your Eco-Committee could use a variety of mediums to help communicate their actions: newsletters, school website, the school’s Twitter account – be inventive!
+Your Eco-Committee should use a variety of mediums to help communicate their topic actions: newsletters, school website, the school’s Twitter account etc.

-The wider community is involved in activities going on in and around the school, for example parents, carers, local businesses, environmental organisations, local churches and residential groups and homes.
+Your whole school and wider community is involved in Eco-Schools work in and around the school, for example: parents/carers, local authorities, businesses, other national and regional charities, neighbouring schools and residential groups and homes.

 Informing and Involving Resources